ZoranBacsi/mentehu/wp-content/plugins/download-manager/readme.txt

 * Fixed an output buffering issue

 = 2.6.6 =
-* Adjusted some minor issues from previous version
+* Adjusted some minor issues from the previous version

 = 2.6.5 =
 * Added new option to control tinymce button visibility